 I’m right in the area, not of out of Tunisia, visiting family’.
 I answered.

-‘Wow, the person who wrote to us in your name wanted us to send 1650 dollars’
+‘Wow, the person who wrote to us in your name wanted us to send 1650 dollars’, they answered

 ‘I’m mighty glad you asked, I’m safe and sound, and haven’t left the country.’, said I.